1954–55 Detroit Red Wings season

 The 1954–55 Detroit Red Wings season saw the Red Wings finish first overall in the National Hockey League (NHL) with a record of 42 wins, 17 losses, and 11 ties for 95 points.
-They swept the Toronto Maple Leafs in the semi-finals and then won the Stanley Cup by defeating the Montreal Canadiens in a seven-game Stanley Cup Finals.
+They swept the Toronto Maple Leafs in the semifinals and then won the Stanley Cup by defeating the Montreal Canadiens in a seven-game 1955 Stanley Cup Final.
 The Red Wings would not win another Stanley Cup until 1997.